difflab-ucalgary/Meps-Optimizer/README.md

 - **Sketching the Desired Shape of the Sensor**: Once the muscles are selected, the desired shape of the sensor can be indicated by sketching over the canvas area.

-    \item \emph{Exporting and Fabrication}: Once the sensor layout is generated, it can be exported as an SVG file.
-The exported SVG file contains the alignment markers which the users can utilize for aligning the generated sensor layout with the body location.
-    To support our \textit{designer-in-loop} philosophy, the user has the freedom to fine-tine or adjust the generated design using a standard vector graphics editor.

 - **Setting the Weights**:Once the shape has been indicated, the weights to indicate the trade-off between the modalities needs to be entered.
 The optimization weights can be provided in through the sliders present in the "Optimization Weights" panel.